ZeroFlexxx/MPSK-Guidebook/README.md

 Finding the Instructions

-* Withint the Multiplayer_Shooter_Kit folder you should see a blueprint called "Instructional"
+* Within the Multiplayer_Shooter_Kit folder you should see a blueprint called "Instructional"
 * This blueprint is the starting point for learning the rest of the project

 Finally